Discrete geometry and isotropic surfaces: Discrete analysis

 defined by $\ell_N(\varphi_1,\varphi_2)=(\ell_1^N(\varphi_1),\ell_2^N(\varphi_2))$ is isotropic and it is a piecewise linear isotropic approximation of $\ell$.
 Notice that the maps $\ell_N$ can be recovered only from the $\RR^4$-coordinates of the vertices of the points in $\Lambda_N/\ZZ^2$.
 These vertices are by definition the vertices of the quadrangulation $\cQ_N(\Sigma'')$, modulo the isomorphism

 where $\Gamma''=\Lambda_1$ is the standard lattice described above.
-Notice that each face of the quadrangulation is mapped to a quadrilateral of $\RR^4$ contained in a Lagrangian plane.
+Notice that each face of the quadrangulation is mapped to a quadrialteral of $\RR^4$ contained in a Lagrangian plane.

-\begin{rmk} The piecewise linear isotropic embeddings $\ell_N$ of the torus described above were essentially the only examples known to at the begining of this research project.
+\begin{rmk} The piecewise linear isotropic embeddings $\ell_N$ of the torus described above were essentially the only examples known at the begining of this research project.
 If $\ell$ is any smooth isotropic map, one can construct samples $\ell_N$ as above (cf. \S\ref{sec:quadsamp}).
-Strictly speaking, this samples are quadrangular meshes.
-In general these samples are not isotropic on the nose.
-From this point of view, the examples described above are very special, because in this case the samples are isotropic.
+Strictly speaking, these samples are quadrangular meshes.
+In general these samples are not exactly isotropic.
+From this point of view, the product examples described above are very special, because in this case the samples are isotropic.
 In general, one needs a suitable perturbation theory so that they become isotropic, which is the technical task of this paper. \end{rmk}